 At its best, soccer is fluid, spontaneous, and exciting.
 The rules reward intelligent and skillful play rather than brute force.
-They also promote continuous action, limiting interruptions and keeping them brief.
-Soccer’s rules are an integral part of the game’s beauty and widespread appeal.
+They also promote continuous action by limiting interruptions and keeping them brief.
+Soccer’s rules are an integral part of the game’s beauty and universal appeal.

 Laws of the Game

 The Laws of the Game are the fundamental rules of soccer.
 They govern international and professional matches and serve as the basis for the modified rules used in youth, high school, and college soccer.